• Skip to primary navigation

 • Tips

-Pan Fried Potatoes and Onions Recipe
+Crispy Pan Fried Potatoes and Onions (Perfect Every Time)

-December 5, 2019 By Joe 3 Comments
+December 5, 2019 By Joe Boyle 4 Comments

-10.0K shares
+13.8K shares

 • Facebook

-Jump to Recipe Print Recipe
+Jump to Recipe

 Close-up photo of fried potatoes and onions.

-I’m always looking for ways to change up potato side dishes.
-Like: Garlic Salt and Oregano Baked Potato or Caramelized Onions Mashed Potatoes or Crispy Home Fries.
+I’m always looking for ways to change up potato Side Dishes.
+Like: Garlic Salt and Oregano Baked Potato, or Caramelized Onions Mashed Potatoes or Crispy Home Fries.

 It’s a perfect side dish with chicken, pork, or beef.